 Water will be delivered as soon as is reasonably possible, in most cases the next day.
-Deliveries will only be made on the same day where there is equivalent water being shut-off or is otherwise available.
-Where constraints to water delivery exist, irrigators will be advised of the length of time they may have to wait prior to the delivery of water.
+Deliveries will only be made on the same day where there is equivalent water shut-off or otherwise available.
+Where constraints to water delivery exist, irrigators will be advised of the length of time they may have to wait, prior to the delivery of water.

-Notwithstanding the above, all irrigators and/or users who receive water for irrigation acres from a point of delivery designated as coming from a drain that relies, at least partially, on spill water (ie. irrigation return flow) from upstream irrigators and the canal system, may not receive water within the normal 48 hour period.
+All irrigators and/or users who receive water for irrigation acres from a point of delivery designated as coming from a drain that relies, at least partially, on spill water (irrigation return flow) from upstream irrigators and the canal system, acknowledge that deliveries may not occur within the normal 48 hour period.
 Water deliveries to these lands will be made as soon as possible and the District may choose to augment flows in drains at times when there are no shortages in water supply.